 We will perform an employee scheduling algorithm for a hospital.
 First, we have to create a dataset.
 Then we will create a result outline and insert a suitable formula.
 And, lastly, we will carry out the analysis with the Solver feature.

-Step 1: Assumption for Employee Scheduling Algorithm
+Step 1: Necessary Assumptions for Employee Scheduling Algorithm

 For conducting the employee scheduling Algorithm, we must make some assumptions.

 - Let’s take a dataset of five nurses and the number of hours they are willing to work each day.
 Also, they might not work every day.

 - In row number 10, we have put the minimum number of nurses required for each day.